 Matches not completed by the closing date for the round must take priority over all other school games which should be postponed or cancelled if necessary.
 Any team failing to comply with this rule may be disqualified from the tournament.
 The final decision on the date and venue of matches not completed by the closing date for the round will rest with I.S.F.A.

-7. DURATION OF MATCHES: All matches will consist of 40 minutes each way.
-In the event of a draw after 80 minutes play, an extra-time period of 10 minutes each way will be played.
+7. DURATION OF MATCHES: Matches will consist of 35 minutes each way.
+In the event of a draw, an extra-time period of 10 minutes each way will be played.
 If the match is still drawn at the end of extra-time, then penalties will be taken (as laid down in the Laws of Association Football) to determine the winning team.

-9. OFFICIALS: Unless advised to the contrary, the home school in each match shall be responsible for arranging for a fully qualified, independent referee to officiate.
+9. OFFICIALS: Unless advised to the contrary, the home school in each match shall be responsible for arranging a referee to officiate.
+The referee must be neutral and, where possible, either a fully qualified referee or a teacher from a neutral school.
 A member of staff or parent at the home school or any school with a formal connection to it (e.g. junior/senior school, school under the same ownership/endowment/foundation) should not referee, even if he is a fully qualified referee.

 In the event of the home school encountering difficulties in appointing match officials, then they should contact the Tournament Secretary for advice, preferably at least one week in advance of the fixture.

 In the event of an appointed official, whether referee or assistant referee, not arriving at the ground for the match, both schools must agree on a mutually acceptable replacement.

 10. PLAYING COLOURS: In the event of a clash of colours, the away team must change unless competing schools agree a mutual alternative.
 In the Final Tie, both teams must wear numbered shirts.
 In the event of a clash of colours in the Final Tie, the teams will toss a coin to determine which team will change.